-- *NEW TO THE LINE-UP* Living the Freelance Life: “Oh wow you work from home?
+- Living the Freelance Life: “Oh wow you work from home?
 You have it easy!
 I wish I had your job.”
 Both Briana and Jessica work as freelance writers and are self-employed, and both will tell you how terribly inaccurate that line of thinking is.
 This panel will go into the ups and downs of working from home, the unexpected challenges of creating your brand, and provide some tips for any future creators out there.
 These tips range from keeping your portfolio and social media presence updated, to remember to eat lunch and take breaks.
 Now that you’re your own boss, you have to hold yourself accountable, which is one of the most challenging things a person can do.

 - Love Your Cosplay Body: One day, someone called Brichibi Cosplays (Briana) “Princess Whale” and told her to go off and fry some chicken.
 So, she did just that, and posted the pictures on the Internet in response to her bully.
 While it’s true that nicknames like “Princess Wonderball” or lovely requests to “stop acting white” have come her way, this black, queer, plus-sized cosplayer has decided not to let it get to her.
 After Briana tells her story, she’ll break down the kinds of bullying that tends to happen in the community and, more importantly, how to overcome the negativity to cosplay the way you want.